 The Department of Psychiatry is one of the largest clinical departments in the MSBI Medical Center.
 It is also a strong academic department, valuing research and educational productivity.
 The professional staff is multidisciplinary and includes psychiatrists, psychologists, social workers, nurses, and other allied health professionals.
 In addition, the Department also has an active voluntary staff, representing Psychiatrists and Psychologists in the community.
 In addition to the six Psychology Interns, there are a host of other trainees, including 50 psychiatric residents, 48 third year students from the Icahn School of Medicine at Mount Sinai, Psychiatry and Psychology Fellows, and 28 psychology externs from local universities.
-Collaboration between disciplines is highly valued and strong and serves as the foundation of patient care and professional training.
+Collaboration between disciplines is highly valued and strong and collaboration within interdisciplinary treatment teams serve as the foundation of patient care and professional training.

 The clinical psychology internship program at Mount Sinai Beth Israel was re-accredited in 2015 for a full seven years by the Office of Program Consultation and Accreditation of the American Psychological Association through 2022.
+Due to COVID-19, our 2022 site visit will take place within the next two years and our program maintains its current accredited status.